o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    }
    ```

-1. Add a call to our detail bending function under the wind function call in our `ProcessBending` function:
+1. Add a call to your detail bending function under the wind function call in your `ProcessBending` function:

    ```hlsl
    if (o_color_isBound)